-The Center for Research in Economics and Statistics (CREST) is a leading French scientific institution for advanced research on quantitative methods applied to the social sciences.
+The Center for Research in Economics and Statistics (CREST) is a French scientific research institution specialising in quantitative methods applied to the social sciences.

-CREST is a joint interdisciplinary unit of research and faculty members of CNRS, ENSAE Paris, ENSAI and the Economics Department of Ecole Polytechnique.
-Its activities are located physically in the ENSAE Paris building on the Palaiseau campus of Institut Polytechnique de Paris and secondarily on the Ker-Lann campus of ENSAI Rennes.
+CREST is a joint interdisciplinary unit made up of researchers and teachers from the CNRS, GENES and the Economics Department of École polytechnique.
+Its activities are physically located in the ENSAE Paris building on the Palaiseau campus of Institut Polytechnique de Paris and on the Ker-Lann campus of ENSAI Rennes.

-- Competitive external grants from the European Research Council and the Agence nationale de la recherche;
+- Competitive external grants from the European Research Council (ERC) and the French National Research Agency (ANR);

-- A government-financed Laboratory of Excellence in Economics and Decision Sciences (LabEx EcoDec, in partnership with HEC Paris);
+- An ANR-funded Laboratory of Excellence in Economics and Decision Sciences (LabEx ECODEC, in partnership with HEC Paris);

-- HiParis, the brand new Center on Data Analytics and Artificial Intelligence for Science, Business and Society created in the framework of the Institut Polytechnique de Paris (IP Paris) and HEC Paris;
+- Hi!
+PARIS, the Centre for Data Analysis and Artificial Intelligence for Science, Business and Society, set up by Institut Polytechnique de Paris (IP Paris), HEC Paris and Inria;

 - Laboratory of Economics and Decision Sciences (LabEDS);

-- Research Chairs and doctoral grants supported by private-public partnerships.
+- Research chairs and doctoral fellowships supported by public-private partnerships.

 In addition to its research mission, an important stake for CREST is the spin-off of its scientific culture and expertise through graduate education.

-At the Master level, CREST research and faculty members teach in the various programs at Institut Polytechnique de Paris (in Economics; Data Science; Statistics for Smart Data; Statistics, Finance & Actuarial Science; Quantitative Sociology & Demography) as well as in the engineering cycles at Ecole Polytechnique, ENSAE Paris and ENSAI.
+At the Master level, CREST research and faculty members teach in the various programs at Institut Polytechnique de Paris (in Economics; Data Science; Statistics for Smart Data; Statistics, Finance & Actuarial Science; Quantitative Sociology & Demography) as well as in the engineering cycles at Ecole Polytechnique, ENSAE Paris and ENSAI in the following fields: